sidgan/ETCI-2021-Competition-on-Flood-Detection/README.md

 ## Pre-trained weights

 For complete reproducibility, we provide the pre-trained weights [here](https://github.com/sidgan/ETCI-2021-Competition-on-Flood-Detection/releases/download/v1.0.0/pretrained_weights.tar.gz).
+With these weights and the workflow depicted in the notebooks and scripts one should be able to get an IoU of ~0.76 on the test set provided at the competition.

 ## FAQ